Employment of Permanent EHRA Non-Faculty

-Since a temporary waiver of search is valid for one year only, a search of appropriate scope should be conducted anytime circumstances permit.
+Since a temporary waiver of search is valid for one year only, a search of appropriate scope should be conducted during the one year time frame.
 Conducting at least a local search to fill a temporary vacancy provides more flexibility than filling the position without a search.
 For example, an appointment resulting from a local search to fill a temporary vacancy created by a leave of absence without pay could be renewed if the leave were extended for a second year.
 Extension of an appointment which did not involve a search would require review and justification.

-To obtain a waiver of normal competitive search requirements, the hiring official should submit a signed Request for Waiver of Search for EHRA Non-Faculty (AA-23) to the Vice Chancellor or Designee of the appropriate division for approval.
-The temporary waiver request should ordinarily be submitted before the Recommendation for Initial Appointment, but the Vice Chancellor or Designee may allow the temporary waiver request for an appointment of one academic year or less to be submitted concurrently with the Recommendation for Initial Appointment.
+To obtain a waiver of normal competitive search requirements, the hiring official should submit a signed Request for Waiver of Search for EHRA Non-Faculty (AA-23) to the Vice Chancellor of the appropriate division for approval.
+The temporary waiver request should ordinarily be submitted before the Recommendation for Initial Appointment, but the Vice Chancellor may allow the temporary waiver request for an appointment of one academic year or less to be submitted concurrently with the Recommendation for Initial Appointment.

-The Vice Chancellor or Designee, after coordination with the Human Resources Department, is authorized to approve temporary waivers of search requirements for an appointment of one academic year or less.
+The Vice Chancellor, after recieving approval from the University's Affirmative Action Officer, is authorized to approve temporary waivers of search requirements for an appointment of one academic year or less.
 Offers of employment may not be extended until coordination with the Human Resources Department has occurred.

 Once the AA-23 has been completed and approved, please contact Human Resources so that a posting and hiring proposal can be created in NinerTalent.
 The AA-23 will be uploaded into the NinerTalent hiring proposal.

 Permanent Waiver of Search